mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]steadykey** / **-[no]steady**

-	Some games require two or more buttons to be pressed at exactly the same time to make special moves.
+	Some systems require two or more buttons to be pressed at exactly the same time to make special moves.
 Due to limitations in the keyboard hardware, it can be difficult or even impossible to accomplish that using the standard keyboard handling.
 This option selects a different handling that makes it easier to register simultaneous button presses, but has the disadvantage of making controls less responsive.
 The default is OFF (*-nosteadykey*)

 .. _mame-commandline-uiactive:

 **-[no]ui_active**

         Enable user interface on top of emulated keyboard (if present).
 The default is OFF (*-noui_active*)

 .. _mame-commandline-nooffscreenreload: